Combating the Trafficking of Persons in Conflict and Post-Conflict Regions

-Anastasiia Kravtcova is the chair of the NATO Committee and is currently a junior at the American School of Barcelona.
-She was born in Kiev, Ukraine, but has since lived in Kazakhstan, Dubai and is now in her sixth year of living in Barcelona.
-Anastasiia has been involved in the MUN program since 8th grade and throughout the years of participation, has attended multiple conferences such as THIMUN (The Hague) twice, MADMUN (Madrid), BCMUN (Barcelona) and SPIMUN (St. Petersburg).
-Although Anastasiia wants to pursue a career involved with design, she sees MUN as an incredibly important and impacting experience, as it can open one’s eyes to the fact that even the most difficult issues the world is facing today, have solutions when dedication and cooperation are practiced.
-MUN has helped Anastasiia to transform from a shy individual, into an avid debater and a confident public speaker.
-As a chair, Anastasiia wants every delegate to have a similar growing experience, while learning more about the global issues that need to be tackled today and can impact the future.
+Nastia is currently a senior at the American School of Barcelona.
+Although Nastia was born in Kiev, Ukraine, she has since lived in Kazakhstan and Dubai before moving to Barcelona in 6th grade, when she began to attend ASB.
+Curious about Model UN from the start of middle school, Nastia was finally able to participate in MADMUN in 8th grade, which converted her into a devoted participant of her school’s MUN team.
+Since then, she has been fortunate to attend 10 conferences worldwide including THIMUN in the Hague and NHSMUN in New York.
+Nastia has also has the honour to chair the NATO committee at the 2019 edition of BCNMUN and the ECOSOC committee of BIMUN 2020.
+Although Nastia wants to pursue a career involved with the arts, she sees MUN as an incredibly important and impacting experience, as it can open one’s eyes to the fact that even the most difficult issues the world is facing today, have solutions when dedication and cooperation are practiced.
+MUN has helped her to transform from a shy individual into an avid debater and a confident public speaker.
+As a chair, Nastia wants every delegate to have a similar growing experience, while learning more about the global issues that need to be tackled today and will impact the future.
 She believes that MUN can help every delegate gain a sense of purpose to change the world for the better, as it has done to her, as well as give them a chance to participate in challenging and rewarding debate.
-In her free time Anastasiia is engaged in art, writing, photography and her studies of French.
+In her free time Nastia is engaged in art, writing, photography and her studies of French.